 - Johne’s disease and maintaining market access retention post June 2017

-- Johne’s disease (BJD), Department of Agriculture and Food, Western Australia
+- Johne’s disease (BJD), Department of Primary Industries and Regional Development, Western Australia

 Bovine pestivirus or Bovine viral diarrhoea virus (BVDV)